g0Idfinger/Flight-Sim-VR-Auto-Optimizer/README.md

 ## 📸 Screenshots

-> Replace these image paths with your own screenshots once you capture them.
+> Replace these image paths when I find the time to take screenshots... note for self

 ### Main Menu
 ![Main Menu](screenshots/main-menu.png)